COVID-19 pandemic in Pennsylvania: Government response

-On March 22, 2020, Governor Tom Wolf announced the commonwealth would likely postpone its Democratic and Republican primary elections from April 28, 2020, to June 2, 2020.

-On March 27, 2020, Wolf signed a bill moving the primary elections to June 2, 2020.

 The Pennsylvania Department of Transportation extended expiration dates as a result of the pandemic.
 The expiration dates of driver licenses, identification cards, and learner's permits that were scheduled to expire from March 16, 2020, to August 31, 2020, were extended to August 31, 2020.
 The expiration dates for commercial driver licenses and commercial learner's permits that were scheduled to expire from March 16, 2020, to March 31, 2021, were extended to March 31, 2021.

 Impact on economy

 On March 19, 2020, Pennsylvania governor Tom Wolf ordered a closure of all non-life-sustaining businesses in the state to close physical locations in order to slow the spread of the virus.
 Following the closure and into the second week of April 2020, 1.7 million residents had filed unemployment claims.
 The most affected sectors included the construction sector and the accommodation and food services sector.

-As of February 2021, over 2 million unemployment claims have been filed in the state.
-1.1 million of those have been approved and paid.
+As of February 2021, over 2 million unemployment claims had been filed in the state.
+1.1 million of those had been approved and paid.